The Crucial Role of Psychosocial Factors in Cardiovascular Health and Illness- a Position paper

 Downloads

-Results: Psychosocial factors such as psychological flexibility, existential anxiety, attachment styles, coping mechanisms, and obsessive beliefs are intricately linked to cardiovascular health, influencing both the incidence and progression of CVDs.
+Results: The guidelines highlight the importance of effective physician-patient communication, emphasizing the role of psychological factors in managing and treating cardiovascular diseases (CVDs).
+Psychosocial elements such as psychological flexibility, attachment styles, coping mechanisms, existential anxiety, and obsessive beliefs are closely linked to cardiovascular health, influencing both the incidence and progression of CVDs.

 Downloads